thanos-io/thanos/docs/proposals/202006_thanos_grpc_rate_limiting.md

 ---
-title: Thanos Rate Limiting for GRPC
+title: Thanos Rate Limiting mechanism for GRPC
 type: proposal
 menu: proposals
 status: WIP
-owner: MalloZup
+owner: MalloZup (Dario Maiocchi)
 ---

 ### Related Tickets

 * https://github.com/thanos-io/thanos/issues/3525 (main)

+# Index:
+- Motivation (1)
+- Actual state of situation (2)
+- Implementation abstracts (3)
+- Alternatives evaluations (4)
+- Pragmatic approach of implementations (planning) (5)

-## Summary and motivation
+## 1 Summary and motivation

 We want to implement a way to "rate limiting" concept in Thanos, which should prevent overloading CPU and other resources on the server-side due to high concurrent requests in GRPC.

 At the point of this writing, gRPC has no standard library way to implement a rate-limiter.
-Although there is an interceptor from gRPC ecosystem ( see later)
+Although there is an interceptor from gRPC ecosystem.

-The goal of the  mechanism should be a unified, safe way for rate limiting, both per component but also potentially per tenant.
+* The goal of the mechanism should be a unified, safe way for rate limiting, both per component but also potentially per tenant.
+* Another goal is to reuse similar rate limit technique for HTTP as for gRPC

 There are basically 2 ways of solving the problem:
-We should avoid such saturation with a rate-limiting concept or investigate if client queuing is better.
+We should avoid such saturation with a rate-limiting.

+The rate-limit mechanism should coexist also with the `gate` mechanism, which is already implemented in thanos and will be described leter below.

-## Actual situation:
+## 2) Actual state of situation:

-Right now in thanos we do have already some rate-limiting mechanism implemented with `gate`. ( more details on gate see later).
+Right now in thanos we do have already some rate-limiting mechanism implemented with `gate` constructor from prometheus.

 This are used in;